grif-on/GMUT/README.md

     function tear_down(){
     	// Override this function
     }
-#### test
-Register a basic test with a name and a function to execute

-    @param {String} name The name of the test to be logged to the console
-    @param {Function} fn The function to be executed
-#### xtest
-Disable a registered basic test that has a name and a function to execute

-    @param {String} name The name of the test to be logged to the console
-    @param {Function} fn The function to be executed
-#### test_f
-Register a fixture test with a harness, name and a function to execute

-    @param {Struct} harness The struct to use as the harness when the test executes
-    @param {String} name The name of the test to be logged to the console
-    @param {Function} fn The function to be executed

-#### xtest_f
-Disable a registered fixture test that has a harness, name and a function to execute

-    @param {Struct} harness The struct to use as the harness when the test executes
-    @param {String} name The name of the test to be logged to the console
-    @param {Function} fn The function to be executed

-#### test_p
-Register a parameterized test with a harness, name, array of parameters, and a function to execute

-    @param {Struct} harness The struct to use as the harness when the test executes
-    @param {String} name The name of the test to be logged to the console
-    @param {Array} array An array containing a list of parameters to be executed using the same provided function
-    @param {Function} fn The function to be executed which takes one parameter

-#### xtest_p
-Disable a registered parameterized test that has a harness, name, array of parameters, and a function to execute

-    @param {Struct} harness The struct to use as the harness when the test executes
-    @param {String} name The name of the test to be logged to the console
-    @param {Array} array An array containing a list of parameters to be executed using the same provided function
-    @param {Function} fn The function to be executed which takes one parameter

 ## Unit testing resources
 The following are a list of resources that can assist you with writing your unit tests.